hengdlkh/CoffeeShop/README.md

 ```
   Observe the  name attribute has been modified in the output.

-  * To delete the above Coffee Shop use the command:
+  * To delete the above Coffee Shop, use the command:

 ```
   curl -H "Content-Type: application/json" -XDELETE "http://localhost:8080/CoffeeShop/57"